usacheow/SimpleProject/README.md

 Tracker implementation can work with one system for analytics, or with a group of systems.
 The project has an example wrapper for FirebaseAnalytics (FirebaseTracker).
 Access to the Tracker object is through AnalyticsTrackerHolder

-#### 7. Error processing
-You can parse errors using RxErrorHandlingCallAdapterFactory.
-The error format is described in the ErrorMessage class.
-ErrorProcessor processes the error and returns a MappedException object with the text and type of error